Jaclynpqc/DevDev-Fork/README.md

 # www.developerdevelopment.com

-This is the GitHub repository for [Developer Development](http://developerdevelopment.com/).
+This is a repo forked from [Developer Development](http://developerdevelopment.com/) to contribute my blogs